cosc2336-ds-alg/assg07/README.md

 We have two related but separate goals in this assignment.
 First of all in this assignment we will be emphasizing the idea that defining a class is like adding a new user defined data type to the C++ language.
-One way this can be increadibly powerful is when we define operator so that user defined classes can be used in similar ways as built in data types.
+One way this can be incredibly powerful is when we define operator so that user defined classes can be used in similar ways as built in data types.
 This gives ways of much more naturally and expressively being able to work with classes you define to use in your code, as hopefully